West Prussia: Dissolution

-The 1920 East Prussian plebiscite was also held in the eastern part of West Prussia, which was known as the Marienwerder Plebiscite Area, and included partially or fully, the districts of Marienwerder, Stuhm, Rosenberg and Marienburg.
-The residents of this region voted by a majority of 92.4% to remain with Germany.
+The 1920 East Prussian plebiscite, a vote mandated by the Treaty of Versailles to allow certain mixed Polish and German areas of Prussia to decide whether to become part of Poland or to remain in Germany, included the eastern part of West Prussia, referred to as the Marienwerder Plebiscite Area.
+It included, partially or fully, the districts of Marienwerder, Stuhm, Rosenberg and Marienburg.
+The residents of the region voted by a majority of 92.4% to remain with Germany.